Johan-FF/crm-agent---python-fastapi/REFACTORING_PROJECT_COMPLETE.md

 ## Conclusion

-The Verticcal CRM Agent backend is now **production-ready** with a clean, maintainable architecture.
+The CRM Agent backend is now **production-ready** with a clean, maintainable architecture.
 The codebase follows industry best practices and is ready for scaling and adding new features.

 **Status:** ✅ Ready for deployment and testing